An Essay Featured in The Conflict of Mind by O.G. Rose

 Evidence for a strong economy won’t be legitimate in the eyes of the person who thinks the market is fundamentally weak, as evidence against the strong economy won’t stand up to the person believing in economic growth.
 The “flip moment” is needed to end the debate, and until that moment, it’s not clear which case phenomena function as evidence “toward” (seeing as phenomena do not “wear on their face” what case(s) they justify).
 “Flip moments” change what phenomena are evidence “toward” (as if they were “always” “toward” it), and when it comes to Economics and other fields, cases are usually contingent upon some “flip moment” when a given case and interpretation of phenomena into “evidence toward x” are justified.
 Failure to realize this has contributed to disagreeing thinkers talking past and vilifying one another, as well as contributed to a lack of healthy and humbling uncertainty in our world where uncertainty is life.

 The image I have in mind when I use the phrase “flip moment” is of a switch being flipped to send a train down one track versus another.
-And from that moment, it’s as if the train was always going to travel down that path, as if there was never the possibility of going another way, and as if there was never a moment when it was equally possible for the train to go either way: that “possibility moment” is suddenly eclipsed by the “flip moment” into meaninglessness and nonbeing (as if it could have never been real).
+And from that moment, it’s “as if” the train was always going to travel down the chosen path: it’s “as if” there was never a moment when it was equally possible for the train to go either way (the “possibility moment” is suddenly eclipsed by the “flip moment” into meaninglessness and nonbeing, as if alternatives never had a “real” chance).
 At the “flip moment,” if there was an alternative possibility that could have been realized, that possibility is suddenly “meaningless” — no more meaningful than the possibility of the train suddenly exploding or taking flight.
 At every moment, there are countless possibilities, but not all possibilities are equally possible: some are more “potentially real” than others.
 But once a possibility is realized, the more realistic possibilities blur out of distinction with the less realistic possibilities, and hence fade from “meaningful” consideration.
 But there was still once a time when the consideration was meaningful, and if this is forgotten, future decision making might be less effective, for we will think the right course is “always” the right course, when this “always” is an illusion of hindsight (we likely fumble with indecision more than it seems).

 As a train approaches where there is a switch in the tracks, as determined by a “flip of the switch,” given that (they absolutely didn’t know) one way lead to certain death, the conductors could make a good argument that the train should go either way: both directions are “equally feasible” before the “flip moment” (even if one way is “actually” better).
 Before the “flip moment,” the train is in a state of “both-ness,” if you will (like Schrödinger’s Cat): it can go either way.
 Once the train travels one way though, it establishes a “causal link” between the past events that brought the train to its present and the direction the train chose to travel in.
 Suddenly, the events “cause and effect” (as if “necessarily” so), when had the train gone another way, the events that would have causally happened would be different and yet equally seem “necessarily” so (as if they “always” had to turn out as they did).
 Phenomenological, reality never appears to us as “potentials” — it always appears to us as “realized” — and so reality always appears to us “dressed in” determinism/causality, per se: it always strikes us as “necessarily” the way it is and as if it was “always” going to turn out the way it turned out.
 And this fools us.
 Yes, when asked directly, people realize that reality is composed of potentials, but in practice, humans often forget this pivotal truth, contributing to poor discernment.